parvaizabidi/LandingclubCaseStudy/README.md

-# Project Name
-> Outline a brief description of your project.

 # LENDING CLUB CASE STUDY
 > A finance company has to identify risky loan applicants, based on their profile.
 > Which controls loss of business of the company and avoid any financial loss.